Semester Ticket for International students in Germany

 - Check your university's extras.
 Some semester tickets include bicycle transport, companion tickets for evenings/weekends, or extended regional coverage beyond the Deutschland-Ticket.

 - Combine with BahnCard 25.
-If you take occasional ICE trips, a BahnCard 25 (EUR 59/year for students under 27) gives 25% off all long-distance tickets.
+If you take occasional ICE trips, a BahnCard 25 (EUR 36/year for students under 27) gives 25% off all long-distance tickets.

 - Use the DB Navigator app.
 Real-time departure information, route planning, and delay notifications are essential for daily commuting.

-For more tips on managing costs as a student, see our student finance guide and use our cost calculator.
+For more tips on managing costs as a student, see our resources and apps guide, our student finance guide, and our cost calculator.

 Frequently Asked Questions